ZahraArj/SLAM-papers/99_General_Math.md

 * Given the observed data D, estimations of a probabilistic model’s parameter θ by MLE and MAP are the following.
 ![image](https://user-images.githubusercontent.com/46463022/145089271-986aa1e5-bdcf-40fc-b609-ab537c22ce75.png)
 * MLE gives you the value which maximises the Likelihood P(D|θ).
 And MAP gives you the value which maximises the posterior probability P(θ|D).
 As both methods give you a single fixed value, they’re considered as point estimators.
-* MLE gives you the value which maximises the Likelihood P(D|θ).
-And MAP gives you the value which maximises the posterior probability P(θ|D).
-As both methods give you a single fixed value, they’re considered as point estimators.
+* Bayesian inference fully calculates the posterior probability distribution, as below formula.
+Hence the output is not a single value but a probability density function (when θ is a continuous variable) or a probability mass function (when θ is a discrete variable).
 ![image](https://user-images.githubusercontent.com/46463022/145089407-5a6d635c-b04b-4b05-b30f-9bb3fb62da90.png)

 **This is the difference between MLE/MAP and Bayesian inference.
 MLE and MAP returns a single fixed value, but Bayesian inference returns probability density (or mass) function.